 My quibbles with the final film in the trilogy are few, the major one being that I think Bane is brushed aside much too easily.
 Once it’s revealed that Bane is merely the front man for the “real” villain, it makes sense that his importance to the story has been significantly reduced.
 But it left me a touch unsatisfied.
 Since Bane was such an important and effective character throughout so much of the film, it’s too bad they didn’t give him a better sendoff, so to speak.

 Well, enough of the plot descriptions.
 Thinking back over the entire trilogy, there’s an interesting visual metaphor to accompany the title of The Dark Knight Rises.
-Not only of Bruce climbing out of an abandoned well as a child, or climbing from his exile in prison.
+Not only of Bruce climbing out of an abandoned well as a child or climbing from his exile in prison.
 Throughout the trilogy we see more and more scenes in daylight.
 Much of Batman Begins was shot in shadows to hide the deficiencies of the original Batman costume.
-When the costume was re-designed for The Dark Knight there was no more need to shoot Batman’s scenes only at night.
+When the costume was re-designed for The Dark Knight, there was no longer any need to shoot Batman’s scenes only at night.
 The final battle of The Dark Knight Rises takes place in the morning light.
 By that point in the story, not only has Batman risen to his highest potential as the hero of Gotham, but he has allowed its citizens to re-awaken their better natures and start over.

 I also like that there’s a subtle through-line of Batman saving children.
 In Batman Begins he rescues Rachel and a young boy she’s trying to protect; in The Dark Knight he rescues Gordon’s son; in The Dark Knight Rises he has Blake attempting to rescue a busload of orphaned boys.
 The boys (helped by Hans Zimmer’s music) provide a nice moment near the end when they realize that Batman has saved them.

 So the final film ties up all the loose ends in a way that I found extremely satisfying.
 As I mentioned before, though, some of the characters’ stories have intriguing possibilities.
-I walked away, after a great ride, with a feeling of conclusion.
+I walked away with a feeling of conclusion.
 Christopher Nolan and his entire team, from the actors to the crew, have taken a character that already resonated with me and struck just the right chord.
 There will probably be other versions of the Batman legend in the future, and some people will probably prefer other versions to this one.
 But the Dark Knight Trilogy presents the Batman I always imagined and longed to see.

 No comments: